Application for Work Permit

 What is a Singapore Work Permit (foreign worker)?

-The Work Permit allows semi-skilled migrant workers from approved source countries/regions to work in certain sectors.
-Employers should check sector rules, quota, and levy before they apply.
+The Singapore Work Permit allows semi-skilled migrant workers from approved source countries or regions to work in certain sectors.

 Who is the Work Permit for?

-The Work Permit is designed for semi-skilled roles.
-It is used in sectors that MOM allows under this pass.
+The Work Permit is designed for semi-skilled roles in sectors that MOM allows under this pass.
 The exact rules depend on your sector and worker profile.
-Start with MOM's Work Permit overview and sector requirements.
+Employers should check quota and levy early — this is the most common blocker for hiring.

 Employer first